melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 I removed the thistle.
 The longest root looked to snap but I got most of it.
 I left it by a tree next to the cabins.

+### Sep 5 2022

+Day started with sensor maintenance.

+I installed a sensor at plot 153.
+(Note: plate here has no level).
+The sensor at plot 164 has a destroyed TEROS cable, not SP510 - did not fix.
+I replaced the board and SP510 on at plot 133 (was 1644, now 1643).

+I also collected fruit from the crossing study - near to all of it.
+There were two plants I could not find - one in SW and one in the creek patch.
+I collected even less fruit than was painted - not entirely sure why in some cases. (ah well) THese fruit were placed in coin envelopes with tag no., date collected, and number of fruit inside.
+There's an asterisk if there's a comment on the datasheet to heed note of.

+Aspens - seem to be starting to turn.
+First signs of yellow... hmm...

+.